Jinghan417/stiff_ode_solver/README.md

-# Stiff ODE Solver Comparison: The Robertson Problem
+# Stiff ODE Solver Comparison

-This project implements and compares four numerical solvers for stiff ordinary differential equations (ODEs) using the classic **Robertson problem** as a benchmark.
+This project implements and compares four numerical solvers for stiff ordinary differential equations (ODEs) using a simplified linear test equation as a benchmark.
 The solvers included are:

 - Forward Euler
-- Runge-Kutta 4 (RK4)
+- Runge–Kutta 4 (RK4)
 - Backward Euler
-- Crank-Nicolson
+- Crank–Nicolson

 Users can input two different time step sizes.
-The script runs all four methods with both step sizes and generates side-by-side plots to compare solution behavior, accuracy, and stability under varying temporal resolution.
+The script runs all four methods with both step sizes and generates side-by-side plots to compare solution behavior, accuracy, and stability.

-## Problem Definition
+## Test Equation

-The Robertson problem is a well-known stiff ODE system defined by the following equations:
+The ODE used for comparison is a simple linear stiff equation:

-With initial conditions:
-y₁(0) = 1, y₂(0) = 0, y₃(0) = 0
+\[
+\frac{dy}{dt} = -15y + 15\cos(t)
+\]

+with initial condition \( y(0) = 0 \).
+This equation exhibits stiffness due to the large negative coefficient, making it suitable for evaluating solver performance on stiff problems.

 ## Features

 - Modular solver implementations in Python (`methods/` directory)
-- Input prompts for time interval and two custom step sizes
+- Interactive input for time interval and two custom step sizes
-- Automatic visualization of all methods on two figures (one per step size)
+- Automatic visualization of results for both time steps
-- Designed for clear benchmarking and educational comparison
+- Designed for educational use and benchmarking solver stability

 ## Requirements

 - Python 3.7+
 - `matplotlib`
 - `numpy`

 Install dependencies with: